nlposs/NLP-OSS/PC-Reinvite-Template.md

 Dear ____,

-Thank you again for being part of the Program Committee in the first edition of Workshop for NLP Open Source Software (NLP-OSS) in 2018/2020.
-The workshop would not have been possible without your contribution https://nlposs.github.io/!
+Thank you again for being part of the Program Committee in the previous Workshops for NLP Open Source Software (NLP-OSS) in 2018/2020. **The workshop would not have been possible without your contribution!**

 We would like to invite you to join the Program Committee for the Workshop for NLP Open Source Software (NLP-OSS) in 2023.